EmmanuelSHS/LeetCode/README.md

 	Check whether a tree is balanced, the definition of which is the depth of left - of right < 1 in abs value.

+lint_letter_combinations_phone.py:

+	Given a digit string, return all possible letter combinations that the number could represent.

+	A mapping of digit to letters (just like on the telephone buttons) is given: http://www.lintcode.com/en/problem/letter-combinations-of-a-phone-number

+lint_palindrome_partition.py:

+	Given a string s, partition s such that every substring of the partition is a palindrome.

+	Return all possible palindrome partitioning of s.

+lint_binary_tree_max_path_sum.py:

+	Given a binary tree, find the maximum path sum.
+The path may start and end at any node in the tree.

 ### Backtrack:

 lint_combinations.py:

 	return all possible k number combinations of n integers [1 .. n].

+lint_word_search.py:

+	Given a 2D board and a word, find if the word exists in the grid.

+	The word can be constructed from letters of sequentially adjacent cell, where "adjacent" cells are those horizontally or vertically neighboring.
+The same letter cell may not be used more than once.

 ### Data Structure
 lint_implement_trie.py: